wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/new-interface.md

 The first thing we're going to need for our _payments service_ sample capability provider is an **interface**.
 An interface describes the data types that actors and providers exchange, as well as the supported operations that can be invoked, and the relative directions of those operations.

-[Contract-driven](https://en.wikipedia.org/wiki/Design_by_contract) design and development has been a long-favored technique for developers building microservices and other types of composable systems.
-CDD not only makes our initial design experience easier, but it continues to pay dividends throughout the life cycle of our application.
+[Contract-driven](https://en.wikipedia.org/wiki/Design_by_contract) design and development (CDD) has been a long-favored technique for developers building microservices and other types of composable systems.
+Not only does CDD make our initial design experience easier, but it continues to pay dividends throughout the life cycle of our application.

 ### Creating a Smithy Interface